 Magic School Bus Science Kits

-Get an exciting new Magic School Bus Science Kit delivered to your doorstep every month for a YEAR!
+You can buy Magic School Bus science experiments from Amazon.
+We have one, and it was a lot of fun!
+We did the Human Body one.
 These science experiments for kids include hands-on experiments with magnets, water, bacteria, fungus, lights, rainbows, and more!